gdalle/phd-resources/pages/enpc/admin.md

 ---
 layout: page
 title: Administrative
-subtitles: Useful contacts and guidebooks for a frictionless PhD
+subtitle: Useful contacts and guidebooks for a frictionless PhD
 ---

 ## General guides